mjavason/Document-Signing-API/README.md

 The Document Signer API is a TypeScript and NestJS-based web service that securely signs digital documents with digital signatures.
 It ensures document integrity and authenticity with ease.
 Users can sign legal documents, contracts, certificates, and more electronically while also verifying the authenticity of signed documents.

+The live version of the API is hosted at [Document Signer Live Version](https://document-signer.onrender.com).

 ## Installation

 To get started, install the project dependencies using npm: